reevan-manglore/flutter_pizza_ordering_app_clone/README.md

 # Pizza Delivery App Clone

 ## Clone built using flutter and firebase
-A fully functional pizza delivery app clone built using Flutter and Firebase provide features such as authentication, picking delivery addresses, Item customization such as size, adding extra toppings, or removing any one of the toppings; payment integration using Razorpay; notification for confirmation of order viewing order history and some other features
+A fully functional 40+ screens pizza delivery app clone built using Flutter and Firebase with  features such as authentication, picking delivery addresses, Item customization such as size, adding extra toppings, or removing any one of the toppings; payment gateway integration using Razorpay.

+## App Features
+### user is able to do
+1. Signin,signup.
+2. Pick a delivery address on the map.
+3. Apply discount coupons to the cart's net amount or to specific items.
+4. Customize the pizza's size and toppings.
+5. Insert and remove items from the shopping cart.
+6. Make payments using their preferred payment method.
+7. View the order history.
+8. To save the address for future use

 ## Lessons Learned
 1. I learned how to integrate payment gateways.
-2. Learn how to handle web hooks.
+2. Got familiar with using web hooks.
-3. learned about state management using the provider package
+3. Learned about state management using the provider package
-4. I learned how to use Firebase authentication.
+4. I learnt how to use Firebase authentication.
 5. learned to write cloud functions.
-6. I learned how to handle notifications from Firebase Cloud Messaging.
+6. I learned how to create and handle  Firebase Cloud Messaging notifications in app
 7. I learned how to integrate maps and how to pick the user's location. using the geolocator package
 8. learned about geoqueries and geohashes.
 9. I learned how to use the Firestore database.
-10. learned how to write Firebase security rules.
+10. Learned how to write Firebase security rules.
 11. I learned about the various approaches to dealing with environment variables in Flutter.
 12. I learned how to use various other packages.